anicholson44/resume/README.md

 **[use-observable-reducer](https://github.com/anicholson44/use-observable-reducer)** • *02/2021 - 03/2021*
-React hook that creates an RXJS subject around a React reducer function, like redux-observable but for modern React using hooks instead of Redux.
+React hook that creates an RxJS subject around a React reducer function, like redux-observable but for modern React using hooks instead of Redux.
+I built this because there was not a tool to support using RxJS with the use-reducer hook at the time.

 **[MatchDay](https://github.com/anicholson44/match_day)** • *08/2018 - 09/2018*